Reach Your Destination Easily

 That was the moment it all come together.

-So I had a brand name that meant something to me and something in time, I hope means something to others.
+So I had a brand name that meant something to me and something in time, I hoped would mean something to others.
 It was a small, simple word that encouraged others on a journey - alluding to the idea of having a helping hand, or a type of companion which I wanted to be our products.
 Now I needed create a logo.

 The scribble stage